polkadot-fellows/RFCs/text/0111-pure-proxy-replication.md

 Each chain expressly authorize another chain to replicate its pure proxies, accepting the inherent risk of that chain potentially being compromised.

+There is a security issue, not introduced by the proposed solution but worth mentioning.
+The same spawner can create the pure accounts on different chains controlled by the different accounts.
+This is possible because the current preimage version does not include any non-reproducible, chain-specific data, and elements like block numbers and extrinsic indexes can be reproduced with some effort.
+This issue could be addressed by adding a chain-specific seed into the preimages of pure accounts.

 ## Performance, Ergonomics, and Compatibility

 ### Performance